servalproject/batphone/INSTALL.md

    edge” code
  * every release is tagged with its [version number][]

-Choose which version you want to build, and check it out using this command:
+Choose which version you want to build, and check it out using these
+commands:

     $ cd ~/src/batphone
     $ git checkout master
     Switched to a new branch 'master'
+    $ git submodule update
+    Submodule path 'jni/serval-dna': checked out '8249f65f8f0cfbf0fb121fb5558a39572cd5e8b0'
     $

 Step 3 - install development tools